-Spectrum of the Seas is the newest cruise ship in the Royal Caribbean fleet.
+Spectrum of the Seas is the first Quantum-Ultra ship in the Royal Caribbean fleet.
 I took the inaugural cruise from Barcelona to Dubai and stayed in a balcony stateroom.
-In this post, I will give you a tour of the stateroom and my honest review.
+In this post, I share a Spectrum of the Seas balcony cabin tour and my honest review.

 Note: Royal Caribbean refer to their cabins as staterooms but I will use both terms in this post to refer to the accommodation onboard.

 What cabins are available on Spectrum of the Seas?